-I recommend careful reading of the paper below which is only 13 typed pages, including references.
+I recommend careful reading of the paper below which is only 13 typed pages, excluding references.
 It encapsulates the strong basis for eliminating rail and dedicated transit lanes as alternatives to address Austin’s future mobility challenges.
 It can be all summarized in the question: Why should all taxpayers highly subsidize the use of public transit serving less than 1% of the passenger miles traveled, which includes an increasing percentage of higher paid riders.
 If one truly analyzes and considers this, along with the horrible, resulting tax burden which will limit opportunities for future generations, there is no way the eventual proposed 2020 transit bond will be approved by voters in Austin.

 Total U.S. Public transit ridership has declined 6.9% in the past three years and is about equal to ridership in 2005, 13 years ago.
 [Please see a later posted article to view 2019 ridership: U.S. and Texas 2019 Transit Ridership Declines Predict Transit’s Dim Future (Before the COVID-19 VIRUS CRASH).
 The national transit decline in this article is somewhat similar to the transit ridership in the 4 major Texas Cities (see post following the later 2019 U.S. Transit Decline post): All four Texas cities had less transit ridership than in 1999, nineteen years ago (1999-1918).
 This is a profound statement made by almost all citizens throughout the Nation: They have chosen not to ride public transit because it does not meet their mobility needs.
 Limiting trips to public transit’s access creates a degraded quality-of-life and limits citizen’s access to the region’s opportunities.

 Please consider this posting and the ‘Cost Commentary’ content in more recent, previous postings listed below: